 The data used in this analysis were collected from Harvard’s Office of Faculty Development & Diversity.
 We examined the 2021 Annual Report to obtain our data on faculty diversity statistics from 2011 to 2021.
 This dataset contained data for the four demographics of faculty listed earlier.
 As also previously mentioned, the dataset contained separate entries for tenured faculty and tenure track faculty.

-Looking at all the various departments, we see that there has been steady growth in the proportion of tenured and tenure track faculty who are women.
 The only group that saw a decline in their proportion was tenure track faculty in the Social Science department, who went from 41 percent in 2011 to 33 percent in 2021.
 This change is also noteworthy, as we see that Social Science was the department with the second-highest proportion in 2011, but in 2021, it was the department with the lowest proportion.
 Examining the female tenure track faculty in the Engineering and Physical Science departments, we notice a major increase from 2011 to 2021, as the proportions have increased from 26 percent and 24 percent to 39 percent and 50 percent, respectively.
 This suggests that Harvard has recently been hiring a high number of women within these departments, since tenure track faculty tend to have been employed more recently.

 In both the tenured and tenure track populations of URM faculty, there has been no major increase in their representation in most departments.
 Although the proportion of URM tenure track faculty in the Engineering department seemed to be rapidly increasing from 2015 to 2019, the proportion dropped off to 11 percent in 2021, the same as in 2011.
 While the proportion of tenured URM faculty in the Life Science, Physical Science, and Engineering departments increased minimally from 2011 to 2021, the proportion of tenure track URM faculty in the Life Science department has fallen from 18 percent in 2011 to 8 percent in 2021.
 An exception to these trends of minimal to no increase can be found in the proportion of tenured URM faculty in the Social Science department, which has steadily increased from 11 percent in 2011 to 16 percent in 2021.
-One more observation to note is that no proportion throughout all these years has exceeded 20 percent.
-This shows that URM faculty diversity is still relatively low.

 Across the last ten years, the proportion of faculty that are Asian has experienced slight growth overall in both the tenured and tenure track groups.
 Among the tenured faculty, the proportion of Asian faculty has experienced slight growth over the ten year interval but has stayed relatively unchanged in recent years across all departments.
 Among the tenure track faculty, the proportion of Asian faculty varies significantly over time depending on the department.
-At the beginning of the time interval, the proportion of Asian faculty in the engineering and physical sciences were significantly higher than the other departments.
-However, these differences have since shrunk, as the most consistent increases are seen in the social sciences and life sciences departments.

 Across the last ten years, the white faculty proportion has seen the greatest decline out of all groups analyzed, especially in the tenured faculty group.
 The proportion of white tenured faculty experiences a consistent decline across all academic departments.
 However, the white population still dominates the tenured group and has stayed relatively unchanged across most departments in recent years.
 Among tenure track faculty, the proportion of white faculty has either experienced little change or decreased from 2011-2021 in all departments except the Physical Sciences.
 While the proportion of white faculty in physical sciences was growing from 2012 to 2018, it has experienced a sharp decline since 2018.